West Fork Kickapoo River water or watershed scenery in Wisconsin

 Best flows

 No verified current live gauge is used.
-Favor stable clear water, falling slight stain, cool weather, and field clarity checks; do not use historical USGS data as current flow.
+Favor stable clear water, falling slight stain, cool weather, and field clarity checks.
+Do not use historical USGS data as current flow.

-When to skip
+When to leave

 Skip or change the plan when rain has muddied the valley, crossings are pushy, fishery-area boundaries are unclear, water is warm, banks are too soft, or the day depends on historical gauge data.